JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 ```
 Users only need to set parameter `policy` and `lr_alpha`. `policy` usually uses a [`GaussianNetwork`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.GaussianNetwork). `lr_alpha` is the learning rate of `α`, which is an entropy term. `target_entropy` is set to $-\dim(\mathcal{A})$, and $\mathcal{A}$ is action space.

-Afterwards, the FisherBRC learner is updated.
+Afterward, the FisherBRC learner is updated.
 When updating Actor, it adds an entropy term in Q-value loss and automatically adjusts entropy.
 It updates Critic by this equation:

 $$\min_\theta J(O_\theta + \log\mu(a|s)) + \lambda \mathbb{E}_{s\sim D, a\sim \pi_\phi(\cdot|s)}[\|\nabla_a O_\theta(s,a)\|^2]$$